import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 Reports:
   - modules without any exports
   - individual exports not being statically `import`ed or `require`ed from other modules in the same project

-Note: dynamic imports are currently not supported.
+  - dynamic imports are supported if argument is a literal string

 ## Rule Details